-NUR 551 Applied Statistical Research (3 cr.)
+NUR 551 Applied Statistical Research (3)

 This course focuses on the significance of research to the development of a profession and the practical application of statistics to evidence based outcomes.
 Emphasis will be placed on design, methodology, and data collection relative to development of a research based capstone project or thesis.
+Core course.
+Note: This course fulfills the MBA research credit requirement for the MSN/MBA students.